-What is Earth’s shadow, and when can you see it? | EarthSky.org
+EarthSky | Earth’s shadow: When can you see it?

 Like all worlds orbiting a sun, Earth casts a shadow.
-Earth’s shadow extends about 870,000 miles (1.4 million km) into space.
-You might not realize it, but, from Earth’s surface, you can see the shadow.
-In fact, it’s easy to see, and you’ve probably already seen it, many times, as day changes to night.
+It’s easy to see in the sky, just after sunset and before sunrise.
+In fact, you’ve probably already seen Earth’s shadow, many times, as day changes to night.

 That’s because night itself is a shadow.
 When night falls, you’re standing within the shadow of Earth.

 The best time to watch for Earth’s shadow is when it’s creeping up on your part of Earth … Like all shadows, the shadow of Earth is always opposite the sun.
-So you’ll want to look eastward after sunset for the shadow (or westward before sunrise).
+So, you’ll want to look eastward after sunset for the shadow (or westward before sunrise).

+In the photos above and below, Earth’s shadow is the dark blue line above the horizon.
+And the pink band above the shadow is the Belt of Venus.

+Available now!
+2023 EarthSky lunar calendar.
+A unique and beautiful poster-sized calendar showing phases of the moon every night of the year!
+Makes a great gift.

 The shadow is a deep blue-grey, and it’s darker than the blue of the twilight sky.
-The pink band above the shadow is called the Belt of Venus.
+The pink band above the shadow is the Belt of Venus.

 The shadow of the Earth is big.
 You might have to turn your head this way and that – along the arc of the horizon opposite the sun – to see the whole thing.
 And, just so you’ll recognize it more easily, remember that the shadow is curved, in exactly the same way that the whole Earth is curved.

 And, once you spot it, don’t go back inside just yet.
-Wait awhile, and watch Earth’s shadow ascending in the east at exactly the same rate that the sun is setting below your western horizon.
+Wait awhile, and watch Earth’s shadow ascending or descending at exactly the same rate that the sun is rising or setting on the opposite horizon.

 Earth’s shadow extends so far into space that it can touch the moon.
 That’s what a lunar eclipse is.
 It’s the moon within Earth’s shadow.

-When the sun, the Earth and the moon are aligned in space (nearly or perfectly), with the Earth between the sun and moon, then Earth’s shadow falls on the moon’s face.
+When the sun, the Earth and the moon align in space (nearly or perfectly), with the Earth between the sun and moon, then Earth’s shadow falls on the moon’s face.
 That’s when people on Earth see the shadow gradually turn a bright full moon dark in a lunar eclipse.

 As seen from Earth’s surface, there are typically two or more lunar eclipses every year.
 Some are total, some are partial, some are a subtle kind of eclipse known as penumbral.